High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Data and Methods

 \subsection{Computational Cost}

 All training was performed on NVIDIA A100 (80GB) GPUs using distributed data parallel training.
-Both the Conditional EDM and the posterior sampling framework required approximately 23 hours of training.
-For inference, the Conditional EDM generates 10 years of high-resolution data in 3.5 hours on a single GPU ($\approx$ 68.5 years/GPU-day).
-In contrast, the posterior sampling method—which requires iterative gradient-based guidance—demands significantly higher resources, requiring 16 GPUs to generate a 10-year dataset in 4 hours ($\approx$ 3.75 years/GPU-day).
-The deterministic SFNO-SR baseline is the most efficient, requiring 12.5 GPU-hours for training and 2.5 hours for 10-year inference ($\approx$ 96.0 years/GPU-day) on a single GPU.
+Both the Conditional EDM and the DPS framework required approximately 23 hours of training.
+For inference, the Conditional EDM generates a 10-year high-resolution dataset (used here as a throughput benchmark; the climatological evaluation uses the 2010--2018 subset) in 3.5 hours on a single GPU ($\approx$ 68.5 years/GPU-day).
+In contrast, DPS—which requires iterative gradient-based guidance—demands significantly higher resources, requiring 16 GPUs to generate a 10-year dataset in 4 hours ($\approx$ 3.75 years/GPU-day).
+While the SFNO-SR baseline provides high spectral fidelity, the deterministic UNet is the most computationally efficient model in our study.
+The UNet requires only 0.1 seconds for a single 6-hourly inference step, achieving a throughput of 591.7 years/GPU-day.
+In comparison, the SFNO-SR is more complex, requiring 12.5 GPU-hours for training and 0.68 seconds per sample (approximately 86.8 years/GPU-day) for inference on a single A100 GPU.